 - 1. Measure 20 mL of milk of magnesia using a graduated cylinder and pour it into a 1-L beaker. - 2.
-Place the 1-L beaker on a magnetic stirrer and add a magnetic stir bar to the beaker. - 3.
-Add ice water (water and crushed ice) to give a total volume of approximately 800 mL.
-Turn on the magnetic stirrer to create a vortex in the mixture. - 4.
+Place the 1-L beaker on a magnetic stir plate.
+Add a magnetic stir bar to the beaker. - 3.
+Add water and crushed ice (or ice cubes) to give a total volume of approximately 800 mL.
+Turn on the stir plate so as to create a vortex in the mixture. - 4.
 Add about 4-5 mL (about 2 pipets full) of universal indicator solution.
 Watch as the white suspension of milk of magnesia turns to a deep purple color.
-The color indicates that the solution is basic (pH ≥10). - 5.
+The color indicates that the solution is basic. - 5.
 Add 2-3 mL (1 pipet full) of 3 M HCl.
 The mixture quickly turns red and then goes through the entire universal indicator color range back to purple. - 6.
 Repeat this process, adding HCl one pipet full at a time, waiting after each addition until the mixture turns back to blue-purple. - 7.
-The process can be repeated a number of times before all of the $Mg(OH)2$ dissolves and reacts with the HCl.
+The process can be repeated a number of times before all of the Mg(OH)2 has dissolved and has reacted with the HCl.
 As more acid is added, the color changes will occur more rapidly and eventually the suspension will be completely dissolved.
-The final result is a clear, red solution.
+This will be evidenced by a clear, red solution.